splunk/public-o11y-docs/gdi/get-data-in/rum/android/configure-rum-android-instrumentation.rst

    * - :code:`enableSessionBasedSampling(double)`
      - Enables session ID based sampling and sets a sampling ratio.
 The sampling ratio is the probability of a session being included between.
 Values range betwee between ``0.0`` (all dropped) and ``1.0`` (all included).
    * - :code:`enableDebug()`
      - Enables debug mode.
-The default value is ``false``.
+This feature is disabled by default.
 Enabling debug mode activates the OpenTelemetry logging span exporter, which might be useful when debugging instrumentation issues.

 .. _android-rum-instrumentation-settings: